barbarer/py4e-int/_sources/classes-basics/class-exp-intro.rst

 The parts are:

 - Pre Survey - Questions about your experience and confidence in computing
-- Introduction to Problem Types - Materials to get you familiar with the types of problems in this study
 - Creating Classes - Learn how to create a class, methods, and objects
 - Practice - Practice problems
 - Post Test - Post test problems